-Co-operation Housing is a not-for-profit Australian public company that was established in 2010 by the Federation of Housing Collectives (FOHCOL), with the aim of supporting and further developing the housing co-operative sector in Western Australia.
+Co-operation Housing is a not-for-profit Australian public company that was established in 2010 by the Federation of Housing Collectives (FOHCOL), with the aim of supporting and growing the housing co-operative sector in Western Australia.

 It is a registered community housing provider with the Western Australian Housing Authority, and the only registered community housing provider in Western Australia that specialises in housing co-operatives.

 What does Co-operation Housing do?

 Co-operation Housing offers services to housing co-operatives, to other organisations and to the wider community.
 Some of these services are outlined below.

 Services to housing co-operatives

 As a community housing provider registered with the Western Australian Housing Authority, we meet the authority’s registration and compliance requirements on behalf of our member housing co‑operatives.
 Under this arrangement, both Co‑operation Housing and the member housing co‑operative have specific roles and responsibilities.